How to Create a WordPress Privacy Policy for Your Website

 We recommend the WP Legal Pages plugin to create a privacy policy and other legal pages for your website.

-WP Legal Pages is a free tool that helps you create and update privacy policy pages for your website quickly.
+WP Legal Pages is a free tool that can quickly help you create (or update) privacy policy pages for your website.
+You can simply use the ready-made template to draft a privacy policy that suits your business best.

-WP Legal Pages offers more than thirty-five pre-made policy templates, so you can create different legal pages for your site.
+WP Legal Pages has more than thirty-five ready-made policy templates so that you can create different legal pages for your site.

-The plugin includes templates for legal documents like refund policies, terms and conditions, privacy policies, and disclaimers.
+The plugin provides templates to legal documents such as refund policies, terms and conditions, privacy policies, and disclaimers.

-Since we want to create a privacy policy, let’s go over the steps to make one for your website.
+We will be creating a privacy policy, so let’s go through the steps to do so for your website.

 From your WordPress Dashboard, click on Plugins > Add New